cjdbarlow/Part-One/buffers.md

 * **Open at both ends**
   * CO<sub>2</sub> can be adjusted by changing ventilation
   * Bicarbonate can be adjusted by changing renal elimination
-  * This prevents the bicarbonate buffer system from equilibrating and allows it to resist resist large changes in pH despite its low pKa
+  * This prevents the bicarbonate buffer system from equilibrating and allows it to resist large changes in pH despite its low pKa
   However, because it relies heavily on changes in pulmonary ventilation it is **unable to effectively buffer respiratory acid-base disturbances**.